MicrosoftDocs/OfficeDocs-SharePoint/migration/introducing-the-sharepoint-migration-tool.md

 ms.custom:
 - seo-marvel-apr2020
 - seo-marvel-jun2020
-description: Download the SharePoint Migration Tool and learn about other tools and resources to help with your migration.
+description: Learn how to download and install the SharePoint Migration Tool, and then use the included resources to plan and complete your content migration.
 ---

 # Download and install the SharePoint Migration Tool